-Incyte is committed to minimizing our carbon footprint as well as finding ways to offset our impact.
+Incyte is focused on minimizing our carbon footprint and finding new ways to offset our impact.

-As Incyte expands, so must our facilities.
-As we construct new buildings, our team makes sure to keep environmental responsibility as a priority.
-When building the expanded U.S. Headquarters in Wilmington, Delaware, for example, the team needed to remove approximately 160 trees but then planted over 400 new trees once construction was completed, more than doubling the original number of trees on-site.
+As Incyte expands, so must our facilities—and our construction teams keep environmental responsibility top of mind.
+When constructing the expanded headquarters in Wilmington, Delaware, for example, the team planted over 400 new trees once construction was completed, more than doubling the original number of trees on-site.
 As we constructed additional buildings at U.S. headquarters, we continued our focus on sustainability, working with Green Globes throughout the project to reach our goal of achieving Green Globes Certification.

-As Incyte continues to expand operations worldwide, we are committed to protecting and preserving biodiversity; we respect nature on and around our facilities and local communities.
-As part of this effort, we evaluate operations to ensure they comply with international, national, and local regulations concerning the preservation of natural places, promoting open spaces, and assessing land use compliance.
-Incyte has developed plans to consider facility impact on biodiversity and land when designing new buildings and renovating existing facilities.
-These plans include:
+As Incyte continues to expand operations worldwide, we are committed to protecting and preserving biodiversity.
+We respect nature on and around our facilities and local communities, and evaluate operations to ensure they comply with international, national and local regulations concerning the preservation of natural places, promotion of open spaces and assessment of land use.

 - Spill response procedures to be used in the event of a hazardous chemical spill